Skip to content

 Tags Applied Sitewide Automatically

 The brand tag appears on every page.
-Every article gets the author tag for whoever wrote it with their full verified profile set attached.
-Multi author articles get all the contributing authors tagged.
-The full identity layer gets signed across the whole site without the team maintaining a manual list of which tags to apply where.
+Every article gets the author tag for whoever wrote it, full verified profile attached.

 Questions & Answers